 Tomatoes: Plant Facts, Interesting History, and Fruit Flavor

 A Nutritious Fruit That Often Lacks Flavor

-Tomatoes are nutritious and attractive fruits.
+Tomatoes are nutritious and attractive fruits with an interesting history.
 They were once considered to be poisonous but are now a staple in many meals and dishes.
 People may not realize how much flavor is missing in today's tomatoes compared to those of the past, however.
 Our modern breeding techniques have produced a beautiful and firm fruit that travels well and is resistant to many diseases, but its flavor has often been sacrificed.

-Researchers have recently discovered thirteen chemicals that contribute to the taste of the most flavorful tomatoes that exist today.
+Researchers have discovered thirteen chemicals that contribute to the taste of the most flavorful tomatoes that exist today.
 They've devised a plan for selectively breeding tomato plants for the genes that code for the chemicals.
 The goal of these scientists is to return the taste to regular grocery store tomatoes.
 While we're waiting for the new plants, we can take other steps to improve the chance of finding flavorful fruits.

 Tomatoes are often referred to as a vegetable.
 Biologically, however, they are a fruit because they contain seeds.
 Since this is an informational article rather than a culinary one, I use the biology term.